tammymakesthings/tammymakesthings/content/md/posts/2018-08-30-the-journey-begins.md

 [CNC router](https://en.wikipedia.org/wiki/CNC_router).
 What else might be included?
 We’ll find out as we journey together.

+Since I'm starting afresh, I thought I'd talk about my journey as a maker, and what brought us together in this little corner of cyberspace.

 My history with making things is long and complicated.
 It’s ironic, in a way, because making stuff is something that runs in my family.
 Some of my earliest childhood comfort memories are tied to the smell of sawdust and my